jacc/awesome-discord/readme.md

 - [blargbot](https://blargbot.xyz) - Bot that allows you to create complex custom commands without coding knowledge.
 - [CaptchaBot](https://discordcaptcha.xyz) - Bot that focuses mainly on CAPTCHA Verification with multiple unique security-enhancing features.
 - [WaybackBot](https://discord.com/oauth2/authorize?client_id=863324809206169640&permissions=2147796992&scope=bot%20applications.commands) - A Discord bot to help you archive webpages more easily.
+- [Scrolls](https://www.scrollsbot.com) - Bot that make your server content searchable on Google(and other search engines)

 ## 💻 API Libraries
 **[Back To Top](#-contents)**